sreeramsanjay/dcos/README.md

 #### Modules:

--Modules directory contains the reusable code to build the aws infrastructure using terraform and each modules will be used by single or multiple stacks to build the infrastructures
+- Modules directory contains the reusable code to build the aws infrastructure using terraform and each modules will be used by single or multiple stacks to build the infrastructures

--It is not recommended to update the modules as this may impact the dependent stacks
+- It is not recommended to update the modules as this may impact the dependent stacks

 #### Stacks: